Junyi00/tp/docs/UserGuide.md

 #### Listing customers : `listc`

-Shows a list of customers in the **List Panel**.
+This command shows a list of customers in the **List Panel**.
 You can filter and sort the list by specifying additional details.

 **Format**